Washington State University Turfgrass Management – First 75 Years

 In response to the needs of the grass seed industry, Bill initiated a turfgrass seed production research program in 1987.
 Initially working on weed control (wild oats and downy brome) and diseases (ergot, silver top, and rust), the research focus shifted to working with growers to identify alternatives to the practice of open-field burning of Kentucky bluegrass.
 Bill and Charles worked with the grass seed industry (IGGA and WTSC), the Washington Dept. of Ecology, and the USDA for 20+ years on the field burning issue.
 In addition to the ground breaking research quantifying emissions from field burning of Kentucky bluegrass the program developed bluegrass germplasm that would produce acceptable seed yield and turfgrass quality without field burning.
 Bill attended 100+ meeting of the Dept. of Ecology’s Agriculture Burning Practices Research Task Force representing academia.

 Roy Goss retired in 1988 and Gwen Stahnke was hired at Puyallup with a 75% Extension/25% Research appointment.
-From 1988 to 2013 Gwen gave hundreds of extension presentation to the industry and the booming population of Western WA.
+From 1988 to 2013 Gwen gave hundreds of extension presentation to the industry and the booming population of western Washington.
 Gwen’s research focused on crane fly control and Gwen was regarded as a world leader in crane fly research.
 She also conducted turfgrass research on phosphorus and the identification of Pythium species.
 Gwen continues to be involved in the turf industry nationally (GCSAA “Turf Bowl”) and regionally as an Instructor of Turfgrass Management at Walla Walla CC where she was recognized in 2016 by Elite American Educators for her dedication, achievements, and leadership in turfgrass.

 Eric Miltner replaced Stan Brauen in 1998 (Stan retired 1999) with a 100% Research appointment in turf.
 Fertility and nutrient management (primarily N and P) were the focus of his research program.
 Eric also made contributions in environmental turfgrass research, a key issue in the environmentally sensitive Puget Sound region, on the accumulation of soil P from natural organic sources, water quality monitoring on golf courses, and compost contamination with clopyrolid.